dpieterse/match2SSO/README.md

 Asteroid matching is done by default.
 Comet matching is only done when ```include_comets = True``` (in the settings file).
 Currently, comet matching is not performed by default, as a selection based on orbital uncertainty is less straight forward for comets and Bill Gray's _integrat.cpp_ does not work on JPL's comet database.

 _match2SSO_ was created for the [MeerLICHT](http://www.meerlicht.uct.ac.za/) & [BlackGEM](https://astro.ru.nl/blackgem/) telescopes.
-Originally written in Jupyter Notebook, it's also available as an executable Python script.
+The code is available as a Python script.
 It's compatible with MeerLICHT's image processing software (BlackBOX & ZOGY) version 1.0.0 and up.

 _match2SSO_ makes grateful use of the [_lunar_](https://github.com/Bill-Gray/lunar) and [_jpl_eph_](https://github.com/Bill-Gray/jpl_eph) repositories that were written by Bill Gray under Project Pluto.
 The core of _match2SSO_ is [_astcheck_](https://www.projectpluto.com/astcheck.htm): a C++ script in the _lunar_ repository that matches detections to known solar system objects.